My mom used to make these fruit shortcake biscuits when I was a child and I loved them then as much then as I do now!

 Where did I get the recipe for Fruit Shortcake Biscuits?

-As I mentioned earlier, I grew up on these biscuits.
+As I mentioned earlier, I grew up on this classic biscuit recipe.
 When my mom was in a hurry, she dropped them by spoonful onto a cookie sheet.
 Other times she patted them into a square like I do and cut them with a knife.

 Any way you do it, they are SO good!
 Here’s photos of the recipe my mom texted me.
 I vary it a little bit, so you’ll want to use my version if you want them to turn out like I have them here.